mehulagg/gitlab/doc/user/project/integrations/webhooks.md

 From this page, you can repeat delivery with the same data by clicking `Resend Request` button.

 NOTE:
+This history is not available for Group-level webhooks.
+See issue [#325642](https://gitlab.com/gitlab-org/gitlab/-/issues/325642) for details.

+NOTE:
 If URL or secret token of the webhook were updated, data is delivered to the new address.

 ### Webhook fails or multiple webhook requests are triggered